SaschaSchuster/TestS18/README.md

 https://github.com/HertieDataScience2014/SyllabusAndLectures/blob/master/LectureSlides/Lecture2/Lecture2.pdf?raw=true

 The script for the Assignment (both datasets) is located in the TestBranch under "Asignment1.txt"; while the second file "A1women.txt" should be dynamically linked.

+Just to let you guys know: @SaschaSchuster and @wwellis have checked your assignment and we approve of what you guys did!